keptn/keptn.github.io/content/docs/1.0.x/concepts/keptn-tools/index.md

 Out-of-the box, Keptn includes the JMeter service that listens for the `test.triggered` event.

 Prefer a different load testing tool?
-Uninstall the Jmeter Service and install a service that listens for the `test.triggered` event and you are done.
+Uninstall the JMeter Service and install a service that listens for the `test.triggered` event and you are done.

 ## Keptn and Observability Tools (Prometheus, Dynatrace, Splunk etc.)